Bilinear transform

 The transform preserves stability and maps every point of the frequency response of the continuous-time filter, $H_a(j \omega_a)$ to a corresponding point in the frequency response of the discrete-time filter, $H_d(e^{j \omega_d T})$ although to a somewhat different frequency, as shown in the Frequency warping section below.
 This means that for every feature that one sees in the frequency response of the analog filter, there is a corresponding feature, with identical gain and phase shift, in the frequency response of the digital filter but, perhaps, at a somewhat different frequency.
-This is barely noticeable at low frequencies but is quite evident at frequencies close to the Nyquist frequency.
+The change in frequency is barely noticeable at low frequencies but is quite evident at frequencies close to the Nyquist frequency.